Late repayments can cause you serious money problems. See our debt help guides.

 If you haven’t already, you can check your credit report.
 This is free with companies such as Experian, TransUnion (formerly Callcredit) or Equifax.
 It has no impact on your credit score, and will give valuable information about the products you are likely to be eligible for.

 It’s also a good idea to check to see if you meet a lender’s minimum eligibility criteria before applying for a loan.
-Some lenders will even let you run a “soft search” to test your eligibility.
+Many lenders will even let you run a “soft search” to test your eligibility.
 This gives you a pretty good idea of whether or not you’ll get approved, without affecting your credit score – so there’s no downside.

 The overall impact of a loan application on your credit score is believed to be minimal, so it’s rare that it will make or break your application for a small loan.
 Your credit history in the months and years before your application will have a far bigger impact.
 However, if you’re planning on applying for a mortgage or large loan in the near future, it’s a good idea to avoid applying for any products that involve a credit check.
 With these large loans, the average applicant needs all the help they can get to be approved.